-As of March 31, 2002 and December 31, 2001 our investment portfolio consisted of fixed income securities of \$277.0 million and \$508.2 million, respectively.
+As of June 30, 2002 and December 31, 2001 our investment portfolio consisted of fixed income securities of \$297.1 million and \$508.2 million, respectively.
 As with all fixed income instruments, these securities are subject to interest rate risk and will decline in value if market interest rates increase.
-If market rates were to increase immediately and uniformly by 10% from levels as of March 31, 2002 and December 31, 2001, the decline in the fair value of our portfolio would not be material.
+If market rates were to increase immediately and uniformly by 10% from levels as of June 30, 2002 and December 31, 2001, the decline in the fair value of our portfolio would not be material.
 Further, we have the ability to hold our fixed income investments until maturity and, therefore, we would not expect to recognize such an adverse impact on our income or cash flows.

 We have international subsidiary and branch operations.
 Additionally, a portion of our silicon wafer purchases are denominated in Japanese yen.
-We therefore are subject to fluctuate by 10% from rates at March 31, 2002 and December 31, 2001, the effect on our consolidated financial statements would not be material.
+We therefore are subject to foreign currency rate exposure.
+To mitigate rate exposure with respect to our yen-denominated wafer purchases, we maintain yen-denominated bank accounts and bill our Japanese customers in yen.
+If the foreign currency rates were to fluctuate by 10% from rates at June 30, 2002 and December 31, 2001, the effect on our consolidated financial statements would not be material.
 However, there can be no assurance that there will not be a material impact in the future.

-We are exposed to equity price risk due to our equity investment in UMC (see Note 9).
-Neither a 10% increase nor a further 10% decrease in equity price related to this investment would have a material effect on our consolidated financial statements.
-We have not attempted to reduce or eliminate this equity price risk through hedging or similar techniques and hence substantial, sustained changes in the market price of UMC shares could impact our financial results.
-To the extent that the market value of our UMC shares experiences further deterioration for an extended period of time, our net income could be reduced.
+We are exposed to equity price risk due to our equity investment in UMC (see Note 10).
+Neither a 10% increase nor a 10% decrease in equity price related to this investment would have a material effect on our consolidated financial statements.
+In the second quarter of 2002 we began to sell a portion of our unrestricted UMC shares but have not otherwise attempted to reduce or eliminate this equity price risk through hedging or similar techniques and hence substantial, sustained changes in the market price of UMC shares could impact our financial position and results.
+To the extent that the market value of our UMC shares experiences a significant decline for an extended period of time, our net income could be reduced.